Every year, summers tend to appear all of a sudden without much notice about its arrival.

 Longboards are generally expensive and super sturdy compared to long foam-boards.
 Not to confuse a longboard to foam board or similar board that is long.
 Riding a longboard takes a lot of experience and dedication.
-A beginner surfer should not start with a longboard – since it’s a rather over-sized watercraft that must be ridden carefully in the waves!
+A beginner surfer should not start with a longboard – since it’s a slightly over-sized watercraft that must be ridden carefully in the waves!

 How to CHOOSE a surfboard as a beginner surfer?

 As a beginner surfer, you want a surfboard that’s easy to learn on and what will forgive the beginner surfers mistakes.
 Luckily, there is the “soft top” technology surfboard, that is large and has a soft shell.
-As easy as surfing might seem, in real life, the large board can be as big of a friend and also an enemy in the rumbling waves so take cautious riding one.
+As easy as surfing might seem, in real life, the large board can be as big of a friend and also an enemy in the rumbling waves, so take cautious riding one.

 YOU NEED SURFBOARD, THAT IS EASY TO CATCH WAVES WITH AND SOMETHING THAT WILL FORGIVE BEGINNER MISTAKES.
-In other words: As a beginner surfer you should be looking at a surfboard that is:
+In other words: As a beginner surfer, you should be looking at a surfboard that is: